 At this point, who is the expert who knows exactly what is missing from our knowledge and can design the perfect study to close the gaps in this field of research?

-Dr Dean Meyer has a background in environmental science with a specialist interest in toxicology and public health.
+Dr. Dean Meyer is a Board-certified Editor in the Life Sciences (ELS).
+She has a background in environmental science with a specialist interest in toxicology and public health.
 Her doctoral research work focused on molecular mechanisms of metal detoxification in an invertebrate model.
 Her other research interests include the mechanisms of toxicity and disease causation, and the occupational sources of xenobiotics and their physiological effects.